aabbtree77/adast/README.md

 const int32_t P_ST_MU = ((int32_t)222400);
 ```

 The old value was 222.5mm at first, then 230mm, and now it is 222.4mm.

+Igor also showed us that the experiments needed to be done with the actual paper cutting.
+It is not enough to measure the knife position with a ruler, which immensely slows down the process.

+Let us see how long it takes this time before some other problem emerges.
+The amazing thing is, the machine still works, and the printing factory uses it rather heavily.

 <table>
 <tr>